n8willis/opentype-shaping-documents/opentype-shaping-emoji.md

 ![Color sequence](/images/emoji/color-sequence.png)

-The fallback for a ZWJ color sequence is the default emoji followed by the default emoji for the color codepoint (that is, the color square).
+The fallback for a <abbr>ZWJ</abbr> color sequence is the default emoji followed by the default emoji for the color codepoint (that is, the color square).

 #### ZWJ directionality sequences ####

-A ZWJ directionality sequence is used to request a version of an emoji codepoint facing a specific cardinal direction.
+A <abbr>ZWJ</abbr> directionality sequence is used to request a version of an emoji codepoint facing a specific cardinal direction.

 ![ZWJ directionality sequence](/images/emoji/zwj-directionality-sequence.png)

-A ZWJ directionality sequence must match:
+A <abbr>ZWJ</abbr> directionality sequence must match:

 ```markdown
 _emoji_ _zwj_ _direction_ _presentation_